wasmerio/old-docs.wasmer.io/ecosystem/wapm/getting-started.md

 ## **Basic Usage**

-With the tools installed, one can easily start using universal wasm binaries by using the `install` command of _wapm-cli_:
+With the tools installed, one can easily start using universal Wasm binaries by using the `install` command of _wapm-cli_:

 ```text
 wapm install cowsay